thedeveco/demo_RSB-3810/README.md

 ![](images/nics.jpg)

 The board is plugged into enp0s25.
-This was the script that I was running for the "home router" configuration:
+This is the script I'm running for the "home router" configuration(you'll want to install `isc-dhcp-server` & `iptables` for this):

 ```sh
 # assign our ethernet port 10.20.30.1